malcprentice/malcprentice.github.io/Invention-CitationAndReferencesOtherRules.md

 # Invention - Citation and References, Other Rules

-## There are a lot of small annoying rules.
+* You might not need this sheet.
+If a mistake is common, it is
+    * on the other worksheets
-* If they're common, they are on the Invention Checklist (part of the essay checklist, but works for presentations too).
+    * in the Invention Checklist
-* If they're not common (only some students need to know this sometime), they are here so they don't make the main worksheets confusing.
+* If they're not common they are here

 ## Citation: Direct quotes (" ") from a book need the page number(s)
 * "Something something" (Suzuki, 2002, p.23)